v-ch322/docker-ssh-ansible/README.md

 cd docker-ssh-ansible/
 docker-compose up -d

-3. After making the net and the containers it should to enter SSH_client container docker exec -it cli /bin/bash
+3. After making the net and the containers it should to enter SSH_client container: docker exec -it cli /bin/bash

 4. Enter in ansible directory: